AltahhanAi/Data_Science/docs/content/unit5/05_02_linear-model-for-classification.md

 ## The activation function

 It is important to note that we need to use a function $f$ to map the values $\mathbf{w}^{\top} \mathbf{x}$ into some sort of decision that is related to the label.
 In our previous examples we used the sign of the product to decide.
-This is called the steps activation function and it is shown in figure 5.9 below.
+This is called the step activation function and it is shown in figure 5.9 below.

 <figure role="group">
   <img src="../images/DS_IMG135.png" alt="Graph showing step activation function." />